learn-co-curriculum/phase-0-pac-2-intro/README.md

 ```

 This error makes sense because this code is trying to do a variable lookup
-_before_ setting the variable that is looked up.
+_before_ initializing the variable that is looked up.

 ## Identify Two Core Categories of Code Statements

-There are two types of statement that affect whether code is executed and
+There are two types of statement that affect whether code is executed and in
-in what order:
+what order:

 * **Selection**: Given the default order (or "sequence"), can we choose to run
   certain lines of code and not others?
 How do we do so?
 * **Repetition**: Given the default order (or "sequence"), can we choose to do
-  something until a condition is met or until code has run some number of
+  something until a condition is met or until code has run some number of times?
-  times?

 ## Provide An Example of Selection Statement